RandyPen/TextCluster/README.md

 ### Introduction

 Text cluster is a normal preprocess procedure to analysis text feature.
-This project implements a RAM friendly method only for **short text cluster**.
+This project implements a memory friendly method only for **short text cluster**.
 For long text, it is preferable to choose [SimHash](https://en.wikipedia.org/wiki/SimHash) or [LDA](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) or others according to demand.